 The Allyn J. Washington Center for Science and Art houses state-of-the-art science, mathematics and art classrooms, and faculty offices for the Allied Health and Biological Sciences, Mathematics, Physical and Computer Sciences and Visual Arts departments.
 The Center also is home to the Mildred I. Washington Art Gallery.

 Bowne Hall houses the Office of the President, the Office of Academic Affairs, the Business Office, the Office of Communications and Public Relations and the DCC Foundation.
 It also is home to the Office of Community Services and Special Programs, which provides non-credit classes as well as training programs for business.

-Center for Business and Industry provides classroom and laboratory space for the computer information systems program and the nursing program, as well as two large television studios and other production facilities for the communication and media arts program.
+Center for Business and Industry provides classroom and laboratory space for the computer information systems program and the nursing program, as well as two large television studios and other production facilities for the communications and media arts program.
 Also included are the Telecommunications and Instructional Media Department and Information Systems offices.